hitachienergy/k8s-modules/README.md

 ## Usage

-AKS and EKS modules use existing resources created by Epiphany e.g. resource groups, subnets etc. Therefore first step is to create infrastructure with Epiphany, and then taking advantage of possibility to deploy custom Terraform scripts, AKS or EKS can be installed.
+AKS and EKS modules use existing resources created by Epiphany e.g. resource groups, subnets etc. First step is to create infrastructure with Epiphany.Then, taking advantage of possibility to deploy custom Terraform scripts with Epiphany - AKS or EKS can be installed.
+Finally, after obtaining kubeconfig from Kubernetess service, it is possible to deploy Epiphany apps on top of the cluster.

 ### 1. Creating Epiphany cluster infrastructure